Behind-The-Scenes Film: REV'IT! Sports International Utah Catalog Shoot

 visit the Grand Canyon - a first since I was 16.
 To say that I love it there would be an understatement, so when I got an e-mail from Gregor Halenda, a NY

-photographer that I had filmed back in April of 2011, asking if I'd like to create a BTS film for REV'IT!
+photographer that I had worked with back in 2011, asking if I'd like to create a BTS film for REV'IT!
 Sports International in UTAH - I didn't think twice.

-Once again Gregor Halenda was the photographer.
-Gregor has become one of the go to photographers for commercial bike companies since he is both an expert
+Gregor was once again the photographer for this shoot, and has become one of the go to photographers for commercial bike companies.

-the Salt Flats near Wendover, UT; Goblin Valley, Utah; and Hurrah Pass in Moab, Utah.
+the Salt Flats near Wendover, UT; Goblin Valley; and Hurrah Pass in Moab.

 REV'IT chose to come to the U.S. for their catalog shoot because of the openness and epic beauty of these three locations.
 It's no